 U.S. Second Circuit Court of Appeals

 American Immigration Lawyers Association - former Philadelphia Chapter Chair; former Liaison with the U.S. Citizenship and Immigration Service

 Citizens Diplomacy International

-Pennsylvania Bar Association - Immigration Law Committee Founding Co-Chair; Co-Chair of the Specialty Certification Subcommittee of the Immigration Law Committee; Minority Bar Committee
+Pennsylvania Bar Association - Immigration Law Committee Founding Co-Chair; Co-Chair of the Specialty Certification Subcommittee of the Immigration Law Committee; Co-chair of the Membership Development Subcommittee for the Minority Bar Committee